Culture of Russia: Lubok

-Classical painting
+Baroque, Classical and Romanticist painting

 The Russian Academy of Arts was created in 1757 with the aim of giving Russian artists an international role and status.
-Notable portrait painters from the Academy include Ivan Argunov, Fyodor Rokotov, Dmitry Levitzky, and Vladimir Borovikovsky.
+Notable portrait painters from the academy include Ivan Argunov, Fyodor Rokotov, Dmitry Levitzky, and Vladimir Borovikovsky.

-In the early 19th century, when neoclassicism and romantism flourished, famous academic artists focused on mythological and Biblical themes, like Karl Briullov and Alexander Ivanov.
+In the early 19th century, when neoclassicism and romanticism flourished, famous academic artists focused on mythological and Biblical themes, like Karl Briullov, Orest Kiprensky, Ivan Aivazovsky and Alexander Ivanov.

-Realist painting
+Realist and Modernist painting

 Realism came into dominance in the 19th century.
 The realists captured Russian identity in landscapes of wide rivers, forests, and birch clearings, as well as vigorous genre scenes and robust portraits of their contemporaries.
 Other artists focused on social criticism, showing the conditions of the poor and caricaturing authority; critical realism flourished under the reign of Alexander II, with some artists making the circle of human suffering their main theme.
 Others focused on depicting dramatic moments in Russian history.
 The Peredvizhniki (wanderers) group of artists broke with Russian Academy and initiated a school of art liberated from Academic restrictions.
 Leading realists include Ivan Shishkin, Arkhip Kuindzhi, Ivan Kramskoi, Vasily Polenov, Isaac Levitan, Vasily Surikov, Viktor Vasnetsov and Ilya Repin.

 By the turn of the 20th century and on, many Russian artists developed their own unique styles, neither realist nor avant-garde.
 These include Boris Kustodiev, Kuzma Petrov-Vodkin, Mikhail Vrubel and Nicholas Roerich.
 Many works by the Peredvizhniki group of artists have been highly sought after by collectors in recent years.
 Russian art auctions during Russian Art Week in London have increased in demand and works have been sold for record breaking prices.